Meghdut-Mandal/Nimie/README.md

 This service basically empowers you to have short anonymous conversations with people, with the added security of end-to-end encryption.
 The interface is intuitive enough for users to use it like a regular IM app.

+## User Story

+Lupita, an undergrad student of kiit, is tired of using whatsapp and scrolling through instagram.
+Most of her conversions over whatsapp are mundane and mostly about regular college stuff.
+To have some fun and possibly get some honest compliments from people, she decides to try out the Nimie App.
+Via the app she generates a unique link and shares it over her whatsapp status.
+Within a few hours, her app inbox gets filled with various messages ranging from “I love you” to “Kaam dhanda nahi hai kiya? ”.
+She can then tap on the “I love you” text and replies back with a painful “Sorry I’ve a bf”.
+The anonymous person(aka simp) then gets a notification of the same.
+Lupita shares a screenshot of the conversation on her whatsapp for flexing.
+After 24 hours the link expires.
+However the conversations remain

 ### Building